Learn PLCs free

 When should I use MUL?

-MUL is particularly useful in scenarios such as Manufacturing process control and automation and Quality control and inspection systems.
+MUL is particularly useful in scenarios such as Analog-input and output scaling and Unit and engineering-value conversion.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?